 What’s the Going Salary for an Angular Developer?

 The rewards for Angular developers are high.
-Payscale cites $72,000 as an average annual Angular developer salary in the United States, while MobilUnity reports the average annual salary of $104,000.
-Glassdoor lists the average annual Angular developer salary in India as Rs 452,000.
+Payscale cites $72,348 as an average annual Angular developer salary in the United States.
+Glassdoor lists the average annual Angular front-end developer salary in India as ₹553,610.

 The Steps You Need to Take to Become an Angular Developer

-Everything you’ve read here so far leads up to one crucial question: How does someone become an Angular Developer?
+Everything you’ve read here so far leads up to one crucial question: how to become an Angular developer?
 Follow these steps, and you’ll be on your way to achieving Angular Developer expertise and embarking on an exciting new career!

 - Learn TypeScript.
 If you remember earlier in the article, we hinted that knowledge of TypeScript was a good skill to have.
 Well, here we are, reminding you of that point!
 You can prepare for a TypeScript interview in no time at all with our typescript interview question.